airdcpp-web/airdcpp-webclient/.github/CONTRIBUTING.md

 * Console log from the browser ([see the next section](https://github.com/airdcpp-web/airdcpp-webclient/blob/master/.github/CONTRIBUTING.md#ui-related-issues))
 * Tested web browsers and their versions
+* Does the issue happen with both HTTP and HTTPS?
 * Possible errors from the daemon console window.
 You may also start the daemon with `--cdm-web` option to get full web access logs.

 ### UI-related issues